3dct/svmerw/README.md

   * `ERWMaxIter` limits the number of iterations that are performed during iterative solving of linear equations in the extended random walker, useful values range from 100 to 10000.
   * `SVMC` determines the penalty for misclassification.
 Smaller values try to maximize the separation, even if it means that more values are misclassified.
 Values found useful so far range from 0.01 to 10000.
   * `SVMGamma` is the free parameter for the radial basis function used as kernel in SVM.
 Values found useful so far range from 1e-12 to 10.
-  * `SVMChannels` the number of input channels to consider in the SVM.
+  * `SVMChannels` is the number of input channels to consider in the SVM.
 Should be at least one, and below the number of  input channels over all modalities.
 * `ModalityParameters` are defined the same as for `RW` mode